OurGiant/aws-idp-saml/README.md

 The config file found in the project root named **samlsts.demo** will need to be moved to your ***~/.aws*** directory and renamed **samlsts**.
 If you do not already have the ***~/.aws*** directory you can create it with ```aws configure```, Mock values can be used to create a [default] profile.

+#### Providers Section
-accountThe ***samlsts** configuration file will need to be configured with a minimum of one Identity Provider section.
+The ***samlsts** configuration file will need to be configured with a minimum of one Identity Provider section.
 The name of the section must contain the prefix 'Fed' and the name of the IDP in uppercase letters.

 ***[Fed-PING]***